A-12 settlement won't extend Boeing's F/A-18 production line

-NEW YORK (Reuters) - A settlement of a dispute over the canceled A-12 aircraft calls for Boeing Co to build three more EA-18G electronic attack planes for the U.S. Navy, but those jets will not extend the F/A-18 production line in St. Louis, according to Navy officials and company executives.
+NEW YORK, Jan 28 (Reuters) - The settlement of a dispute over the cancelled A-12 aircraft calls for Boeing Co to build three more EA-18G electronic attack planes for the U.S. Navy, but those jets won’t extend the F/A-18 production line in St. Louis, according to Navy officials and company executives.

-A new report by the Pentagon’s top arms tester, meanwhile, criticized the Navy for failing to address longstanding deficiencies with the radar used on the F/A-18E/F model of the plane.
-It said the jet could not be effectively used in certain “threat environments,” although details were classified.

-The EA-18G electronic attack planes, by contrast, were proving operationally effective, the report said.

 U.S. Navy officials this week said the planes would be built along with 21 Growlers already being funded in fiscal year 2014 and delivered in calendar year 2016.